dsp-jetpack/JetPack/doc/deployment_guide.md

 **There are two types of deployment failures that can occur:**

 1. At the start of deployment, failures related to settings and properties file input validation may occur.
+2. At the time of overcloud deployment preparation, OVS-DPDK related parameters are configured.
 3. During the deployment, failure can be due to multiple reasons: a subset of these failures is related to “FAILED_OVERCLOUD”.
 The OVS-DPDK related failure are part of this subset.
 The most likely reasons for these failures are following:

 	a.
 Switch configurations.